udoma-co/terraform-provider-udoma/docs/resources/workflow_entrypoint.md

 - `init_script` (String) Optional JS script to be executed before the workflow is started
 - `label` (Map of String) The label to be displayed on the button starting the workflow execution
 - `location_filters` (Attributes List) Filters that can be used to limit where the entrypoint is shown (see [below for nested schema](#nestedatt--location_filters))
+- `validations` (Attributes List) Optional validations that can be used to determine if the workflow can be started via this entrypoint.
+Depending on the result, the workflow can be started or not. (see [below for nested schema](#nestedatt--validations))

 ### Read-Only